danielmendezm/aula-b/classes/class-1/challenge.md

 Note: The main branch to use for this exercise is **MERGE-2023**

 Please note that the main objective of this challenge is to demonstrate your ability to resolve merge conflicts using Git.
-Good luck!
+Good luck!!